Myanmar’s military is back in charge after coup. But it faces a nation transformed.

 Beijing, Sun pointed out, was able to repair its reputation in Myanmar because Suu Kyi was close to China.

-“Bull Piano,” a blog on WeChat that is associated with China’s official Xinhua news agency but does not represent government positions, said that China’s reaction to Myanmar’s coup was “with more worry and concern” than the West.
+“Bull Piano,” a blog on WeChat that is associated with China’s official Xinhua News Agency but does not represent government positions, said that China’s reaction to Myanmar’s coup was “with more worry and concern” than the West.

 “Let’s not forget that in the past few years, there have been many instances of bombs being thrown into Chinese territory from Myanmar, causing deaths and injuries to our border people,” the anonymous writer said, referencing the ethnic conflicts that rage there.
-“If Myanmar is not stable, it will seriously affect the tranquillity of China’s southwestern border.”
+“If Myanmar is not stable, it will seriously affect the tranquility of China’s southwestern border.”

 Meanwhile, civil society groups angry at the military’s power grab have begun organizing acts of civil disobedience.
 While Suu Kyi, 75, and her party of mostly octogenarians who rose to prominence in 1988 have not worked to nurture a new generation of leaders, liberal young activists have found their own voice.